 Features

-- 59 role-based prefix patterns — flags functional addresses (info@, admin@, support@, noreply@, billing@, careers@, webmaster@, donotreply@, and 56 more) that indicate team inboxes rather than individual contacts
+• 64 role-based prefix patterns with compound matching — flags functional addresses (info@, admin@, support@, noreply@, billing@, careers@, webmaster@, donotreply@, and more) including compound formats like info.chicago@, sales+crm@, and us.support@ that simpler verifiers miss

-- Spending limit enforcement — the actor stops cleanly when your per-run budget is reached, so a large list never overruns your cost ceiling
+• Spending limit enforcement — the actor stops dispatching new verifications the moment your per-run budget is reached, so a large list never overruns your cost ceiling.
+Results verified before the limit are kept.

 Use cases for bulk email verification